Mali entry requirements for Iraq passport holders

 Transit visa required

-Iraqi passport holders require a transit visa to change planes in Mali, even if staying airside.
+Iraqi passport holders require a visa to transit Mali, even if staying airside.

 Transit hubsBamako–Sénou International Airport (BKO)